SUMMARY OF OHMSETT TEST OF ELECTROMAGNETIC REMEDIATION TECHNOLOGY – SEPTEMBER 30TH – OCTOBER 4TH,2019

 SOME ADDITIONAL FEATURES OF ELECTROMAGNETIC REMEDIATION

 Electromagnetic remediation has several other features that are unique.
 (1) Oil that is below the surface and within the reach of the magnetic fields can be collected.
-This has particular importance when remediating heavy oils that sink below the surface.
+This has particular importance when remediating heavy oils that sink below the surface as purely mechanical systems only collect surface oil.
 (2) The system collects oil in a wide range of viscosities.
 The process targets oil at the micron scale and the magnetization is independent of viscosity.